Location of scorpion infestation.

 We have been sweeping a home in Paradise Valley, Arizona for two years.
-First we conducted an Infestation Protocol finding 245 Arizona Bark Scorpions (Centruroides sculpturatus).
+First, we conducted a Scorpion Audit finding 103 Arizona Bark Scorpions (Centruroides sculpturatus).
 Concerned the client had us perform biweekly sweeps to keep the population low.
 After 20 sweeps we have removed over 600 scorpions.
-Due to the environmental factors on this property the home owner is destined to have an issue.
-Our Continuous Sweeps keep the population down and the scorpions away from the house.
+Due to the environmental factors on this property the homeowner is destined to have an issue.
+Our Maintenance Sweeps keep the population down and the scorpions away from the house.

 Scorpion Sweeper Specialist and Director of Research and Development Jon Davis, Ph.D. reviews our history with this Paradise Valley, AZ home.
 Before the home owner had moved in he asked Scorpion Sweepers to perform a Infestation Protocol.
 The unattended landscaping and lack of pest control allowed all pests not just scorpions to run rampant on the property.

-Due to the severity of the infestation Scorpion Sweepers has conduct Bi-Weekly sweeps to keep the population down.
-By the end of the first summer the numbers were down to single digits.
+Due to the severity of the infestation Scorpion Sweepers has to conduct Bi-Weekly sweeps to keep the population down.
+By the end of the first summer, the numbers were down to single digits.
 Without pest control measures scorpions would reinhabit this property with a population in the hundreds.

 Sweep Results and Locations